Chev550/mylucas/_posts/2017-04-23-energy-and-atmosphere.md

 - leed
 ---

+#### EA Credit: Green power and carbon offsets

+__Intent__

+To encourage the reduction of greenhouse gas emissions through the use of grid-source, renewable energy technologies and carbon mitigation projects.

+---

 #### Building loads

 > Understanding the systems that consume energy in a building helps project teams focus on those systems that can have the most impact.